For Swiss Companies

 The Short Version

 Swiss companies need a German VAT registration when they store inventory in Germany, ship B2C goods above the import thresholds, or make specific German-located service supplies.
-As a non-EU country, Switzerland has no access to Union OSS — but CH companies benefit from bilateral DE-CH agreements that simplify document exchange.
+As a non-EU country, Switzerland has no access to Union OSS, but CH companies benefit from bilateral DE-CH agreements that simplify document exchange.

 No fiscal representative required (despite some providers claiming otherwise).
 Handled by Finanzamt Konstanz.
-Timeline: 6–10 weeks — faster than US or Chinese applications thanks to simplified document recognition.
-Year-one cost via Vaytax: €1,447.
+Timeline: 6–10 weeks, faster than US or Chinese applications thanks to simplified document recognition.
+Year-one cost via Vaytax: €1,199 all-in, German VAT registration included.

 Why Swiss companies need German VAT